algernonslab/Webview-ReactNativeStorage-Demo/README.md

 ## Step 3 - Creating The Bridge

-Now that we've laid down the groundwork on the React Native side, it's time to set up a magic bridge that will grant a humble Webview the ability to save its data to local, native storage (OK, it's not really magic).
+Now that we've laid down the groundwork on the React Native side, it's time to set up the magic bridge that will grant a humble Webview the ability to save its data to native storage (OK, it's not really magic).

-### Webview's Storage (storage.js)
+### WebView's Storage (storage.js)

-Before we dive into the meat of it, let's get a simple storage class set up, that will mirror what we have on the React Native side, but will serve as kind of the "API" to React Native.
+Before we dive into the meat of it, let's get a simple storage class set up that will mirror what we have on the React Native side, while serving as sort of the "API" to React Native.
 Here we will "post" requests to React Native with our storage requests.

 ```
 ...